hisubram/mobilefoundation/delivering_mfp_apps_using_ibm_cloud_devops.md

 {: #stage1-setting-up-mobile-foundation}

-In this stage we would be spinning up an instance of {{ site.data.keyword.mobilefoundation_short }}.
-Adding GitHub to the pipeline would be in this stage and it will trigger the pipeline whenever a change is pushed to the git repository.
-See GitHub configured as the input below.
-You may set the stage trigger based on your requirement.
+In this stage, we would be spinning up an instance of {{ site.data.keyword.mobilefoundation_short }}.
+Adding GitHub to the pipeline would be in this stage and it triggers the pipeline whenever a change is pushed to the git repository.
+Following steps show the GitHub configuration.
+You can set the stage trigger based on your requirement.
 It could be manual or automatic.

-In the following example we set Input Type as *Git repository*, Git repository as *mfp-devops-20181210030116092* and Git URL as *https://github.com/sagar20896/mfp-devops-20181210030116092* and branch as *master*.
+In the following example, we set Input Type as *Git repository*, Git repository as *mfp-devops-20181210030116092* and Git URL as *https://github.com/sagar20896/mfp-devops-20181210030116092* and branch as *master*.

 ![first_stage_git_input](images/p4_first_stage_git_input.png)

-- Click **Add stage** and set the above configuration details in **Input** tab to point to the GitHub repo.
+- Click **Add stage** and configure the **Input** tab to point to the GitHub repo as shown in the image.
 - In the **Jobs** tab, click **ADD JOB** and select *Deploy* as job type.
 Select **Deployer type** as *Cloud Foundry*.
 - If you do not have an API key, you can create one for your {{ site.data.keyword.cloud_notm }} account [here](https://cloud.ibm.com/iam/#/apikeys).

 Select/fill the other fields as required.
-Add the following in **Deploy script**:
+Add the following lines in the **Deploy script**:

 ```
 	#!/bin/bash